clean-cloogle/cloogle.org/README.md

 - `suggestions`

-	If there are similar searches that may return more results, this will be an array of two-tuples with the alternative search and the number of results.
+	If there are similar searches that may return more results, this will be an array of two-tuples with the alternative search (which has the same fields as a request) and the number of results.

 ### Talking with the Clean backend directly
 `CloogleServer` is a TCP server listening on port 31215 (typically).
 Send a